HorseSword/joplin-plugin-notellm/README.md

 - **Summarization**:
     - **If no selection**: Summarize **all above cursor**.
     - **If any texts are selected**: Summarize selected text portions efficiently.
-- **Improve your selection**:
+- **Rewrite your selection**:
-    - Improve the expression of selected text.
+    - Rewrite selected text.
 This will consider context before and after selection.
-    - You can tell LLM how to improve it.
+    - You can tell LLM how to rewrite it.
 - **Question & Answer**:
     - Ask LLM about selected texts.
 - **MCP Supported**: